TestGorilla LogoTestGorilla Logo

 In a skills-based environment, employees use their skills and are recognized and valued for them.
 This focus on capabilities over background and pedigree creates a healthier environment and improves employee satisfaction.

-It’s worth noting that focusing on skills over background increases retention in another way.
-One study found that employees without traditional higher education tend to stay 34% longer with companies than their counterparts.[6]
+It’s also worth noting that employees without traditional higher education tend to stay 34% longer with companies than their counterparts.
+[6] If you're focussing on skills over degrees, everyone wins.

 2. Aligns candidates to company culture